ideckia/ideckia/README.md

 * Create multiple buttons to control your computer (run commands, control OBS, hotkeys, display weather...)
 * Organize those buttons in different directories (developer, streamer, music, games...)

-Download prebuilt binaries and a basic layout from [here](https://github.com/ideckia/ideckia/releases) (the server code is hosted [here](https://github.com/ideckia/ideckia_server)).
+Download prebuilt binaries and a basic layout from [here](https://github.com/ideckia/ideckia/releases) (the core code is hosted [here](https://github.com/ideckia/ideckia_core)).
 The client app is [here](https://github.com/ideckia/mobile_client/releases).

 [Here](https://dev.to/josuigoa/open-source-streamdeck-alternative-1gf3) is an introductory post for ideckia in dev.to

 ## How to get it working

 * Execute the downloaded binary for the computer.
-When it runs will show the IP and the port where the server is running.
+When it runs will show the IP and the port where the core is running.
 This port can be configured in the `app.props` file.
 * Allow Ideckia in your firewall so it can be found by the mobile client in local network.
 * Be sure to have the computer and the mobile client connected to the same network.
 * Open up the client app.
-It will look for the server in the IP range 192.168.1.xxx and the 8888 port.
+It will look for the core in the IP range 192.168.1.xxx and the 8888 port.
- * If it doesn't get any response from the server, it will show a screen to insert the IP and the port manually.
+ * If it doesn't get any response from the core, it will show a screen to insert the IP and the port manually.
 * You can configure your [layout](#layout-file) by hand or using the [editor](#editor)

 ### Linux users